-Includes consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of Texas.
-Prerequisite: By permission only.
+A study of the United States and state constitutions, with special emphasis on Texas.
 Enrollment limited to students who have already completed a minimum of 6 SCH of GOVT courses but have not satisfied the statutory requirement for study of the federal and state constitutions.
+Lecture Hrs. = 1, Lab Hrs. = 0 Prerequisite: ENRD 402 or equivalent

-GOVT 2305Ω - Federal Government
+GOVT 2305 Ω - Federal Government

 Origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
+Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENRD 402 or equivalent